zf-w/zhifeng_impl_barnes_hut_tree/ReadMe.md

 # Barnes-Hut Tree for Quick N-body Force Calculation

 Thank you for checking out the crate.
-This is Zhifeng's coding practice of implementing Barnes-Hut Tree for accelerated N-body force calculation.
+This is Zhifeng's coding practice of implementing the Barnes-Hut Tree for accelerated N-body force calculation.

 The crate consists of two parts: the [BarnesHutTree] struct and the [utils] module containing a few helper functions.
-The [BarnesHutTree] is a data structure that accelerates the N-body force calculation by approximating and treating groups of "bodies" relatively "far" away as a super node.
+The [BarnesHutTree] is a data structure that accelerates the N-body force calculation by approximating and treating groups of "bodies" relatively "far" away as super nodes, not needing to loop through each individual body.

 To make the force calculation more customizable, the [BarnesHutTree] takes in a closure (Anonymous Function) determining whether a current node can be seen as "far enough" and a closure determining how to calculate the force or any other relationship between the target node and the super node.
 The [utils] module contains several closure factory functions of the repulsive force calculation mentioned in a ([paper](#reference)) about graph drawing.

 ## Usage Example